 print_r($result);

-In this example, we create an array $array and then create a reference $ref to it using the & operator.
-We then use the spread operator with $ref to unpack the array values into a new array $result.
-The resulting array contains all the values from $array, as well as the values 4 and 5.
+In this example, we create an array $array and then establish a reference $ref to it using the & operator.
+Subsequently, we employ the spread operator with $ref to unpack the array values into a new array, $result.
+The resulting array contains not only the values from $array, but also includes the values 4 and 5

-Note that because we used a reference variable, any changes made to $array will also affect $result, since they are both pointing to the same underlying array.
+Note that any changes made to $array will also affect $result since they both point to the same underlying array.

-One more thing, if you use the reference directly with PHP spread operator.
-It will show you an error similar to the example below:
+One more thing: if you use the reference directly with the PHP spread operator, it will show you an error similar to the example below:

 <?php